M-Valentino/Generate-Horsin-Around-Epsiodes-With-Gemini/README.md

     The Horse: “I’ve heard of (x) but this is ridiculous!”
     Various Characters: “Go home Goober!”

 The only characters allowed in the script are the Horse, Sabrina, Olivia, Ethan, Goober, and unnamed supporting characters.
-Add a slight bit of meta humor satirizing 90's family sitcoms, a few double double entendres, and one dark joke.
+Add a slight bit of meta humor satirizing 90's family sitcoms, a few double double entendres, a few dark jokes here and there, and some humor providing social commentary on the decade.

 ## Credits
 - https://bojackhorseman.fandom.com/wiki/Horsin'_Around